greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 :   Attribute to match against the user name in the search when doing search+bind authentication.

 ldapsearchfilter
 :   Beginning with Greenplum 6.22, this attribute enables you to provide a search filter to use when doing search+bind authentication.
 Occurrences of `$username` will be replaced with the user name.
 This allows for more flexible search filters than `ldapsearchattribute`.
+Note that you can specify _either_ `ldapsearchattribute` or `ldapsearchattribute`, but not both.

 When using search+bind mode, the search can be performed using a single attribute specified with `ldapsearchattribute`, or using a custom search filter specified with `ldapsearchfilter`.
 Specifying `ldapsearchattribute=foo` is equivalent to specifying `ldapsearchfilter="(foo=$username)"`.
 If neither option is specified the default is `ldapsearchattribute=uid`.